s17n/MailScripts/README.md

 **01 - 04**: The usual PARA structure folders
 **05**: Assets (archive)

-When a document will be archived, it is moved to the archive folder.
-When the document is needed for a project, area or as a resource, it will be referenced as a replicant.
+When a document will be archived, it is always moved to the archive folder.
+When the document is needed for a project, area or resource, it will always be referenced as a replicant.

 ```
-Documents Database
+Document Database
 ├── Inbox
-├── 01 Project
+├── 01 Projects
 │   ├── Project P1
 │   │   ├── Document 1.pdf
 │   │   ├── Document 2.pdf